 We depart Kobarid and start our walk at a small village at 860m.
 We hike, climbing steadily on good paths, through beautiful woods and pastures.
 We cross the border between Slovenia and Italy on foot at Mount Matajur (1648m).
 Take in the views to the mountains of Slovenia and Austria and down to the coast near Trieste in Italy.
 A short descent through Alpine pastures where we enjoy a picnic before ending our walk at a mountain refuge.
 In the afternoon we visit the Unesco World Heritage city of Cividale di Friuli before a short drive takes us to Gorizia where we stay for 3 nights.
 (9.3km/5.8 miles)

 We walk between Slovenia and Italy on foot in the pretty Collio (Italy) and Brda (Slovenia) hills which surround the city of Gorizia.
 The spirit of the people who have kept the tradition of wine-making alive is intertwined with the turbulent history and cross-border culture of this small wine region.
-Hike through vineyards – renowned above all for their wonderful white wines - past small villages and castles and enjoy the hospitality of local winemakers before returning to Gorizia for our final dinner.
-(14km/8.9 miles) The June departure of this tour coincides with the cherry season in Brda - our Blog has more details.
+Hike through vineyards – renowned above all for their wonderful white wines - past small villages and castles and enjoy the hospitality of local winemakers before returning to Gorizia for dinner.
+(10.5km/6.6 miles) The June departure of this tour coincides with the cherry season in Brda - our Blog has more details.

 We return to Venice Marco Polo (airport) for 11.
 30am.